rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Downloading_Data/Downloading_Sessions_via_Script.md

 - **`command not found: ./cndaBulkDownload.sh`** — you're either not in the same folder as the script, or you forgot step 7 (`chmod +x`).
 Run `ls cndaBulkDownload.sh` to check you're in the right place.
-- **"Your id is probably not enabled for this project, or the project id is wrong."** — double-check the project ID is typed exactly as it appears in CNDA, and confirm you have access to that project.
+- **"Your access is probably not enabled for this project, or the project id is wrong."** — double-check the project ID is typed exactly as it appears in CNDA, and confirm you have access to that project.
 - **"CNDA login failed.
 Check your credentials and retry."** — your